andreaswolf/ansible-role-letsencrypt/README.md

 Hint: You can also put this into a global variable and then use this variable in the definition of every vHost.

+## Certificate chain

+The intermediate certificate of Let’s encrypt is downloaded to `letsencrypt_intermediate_cert_path`.
+You should include it in the webserver config to have it delivered to visitors.

 ## Role Variables

 You might want to adjust these variables that control where the software and data are located: